mtmacdonald/docgen/src/include/example/index.md

 ﻿This is the empty template page for DocGen.

-To get started, edit **index.txt** and run DocGen.
+To get started, edit **index.md** and run DocGen.
 For more help see the [user guide](http://mtmacdonald.github.io/docgen/).